 Therefore, for a household to be considered unequivocally rich, I say it must annually be earning $1 million or more.
 At $1 million or more, you should be feeling rich every day.
-The only caveats are how much work is required to earn $1 million and how long can the $1 million annual income last.
+The only caveats are how much work is required to earn $1 million.
+We must also calculate how long the $1 million annual income can last.

 Things To Consider For Higher Income Households